 Phases of hair growth

-We have commented about this subject on other occasions.
-Your hair grows based on ts own life cycles or phases.
+As I mentioned before, hair grows based on life cycles or phases.
 There are three phases in the hair growth cycle that can occur at the same time in different areas of the head:

-Catagen phase: this is the transition phase in which the hair stops its growth over a period of 2 to 3 weeks.
-In this state is 1% of hair
+- Catagen phase: this is the transition phase in which the hair stops growing for a period of 2 to 3 weeks.
+In this state you will find 1% hair

-We have reason to say that hair does fall in the spring.
-This is due to a seasonal telogen effluvium, which affects the majority of the population due to photoperiod, whereby light alters our hormones and, in turn, our hair.
+We have reasons to say that hair does fall in spring.
+This is due to a seasonal telogen effluvium, which affects the majority of the population due to the photoperiod, through which light alters our hormones and, in turn, our hair